 This travel tourism course provides you with information on IATA accounting procedures through their accounting arm, BSP Link, such as ticket refunds and exchanges.
 Using the procedures in accordance with IATA standards and regulations, and you will analyze the IATA/BSP process.
 Students will gain an understanding of revenue generation, invoicing, insurance, tourism services, and Client Base Online (CBO).

 The Professional Selling Skills course covers marketing strategies, selling techniques, and client satisfaction strategies.
 The course will develop sales skills specific to the travel and tourism industry.
 It will also add confidence when dealing with clients, passengers and customers.

-Students in the Career Development course will create an effective resume, learn how individual employers interview, what they require from prospective employees, current employment opportunities and how to access the hidden job market.
+Students in the Career Development course will create an effective resume, learn how individual employers interview, what they require from a prospective employee, current employment opportunities and how to access the hidden job market.

 The Travel and Tourism students learn this dynamic application of reservation technology using the live SABRE Red suite of products.
 The Red Workspace offers our students an opportunity to view real time processes for booking airline reservations, researching fares, booking cars and hotels along with a multitude of other facets of the travel industry.
 In today’s fast paced world of technology it is essential for anyone providing travel services to have a an understanding of the variety of platforms used to access information.